iamshgulati/learn-java-se/Interview-QA-Set-1.md

 By default interface itself is abstract.
 In an interface we can declare only static final data members.
 In an interface body we can only declare abstract methods.
 Compiler does not allow declaring concrete methods in interface.
-Interface does not have a constructor.
-Because purpose of a constructor is to initialize the data members, and since all data members in an interface are static final, we have to initialize them at the time of declaration.
-Due to this reason, there are no data members for the constructor to initialize, hence there is no need for a constructor in interface.
+Interface does not have a constructor, because the purpose of a constructor is to initialize the data members, and since all data members in an interface are static final, we have to initialize them at the time of declaration.
+Since there are no data members for the constructor to initialize, hence there is no need for a constructor in an interface.
 Default access in an interface is public.
 Methods of an interface must be implemented by an implementing class.
 The class which provides implementation to the interface methods is knows an implementation class.
 If the implementation class does not provide implementation for all the methods of an interface, then the class should be declared as abstract class.
-A class can implement an interface by using implements keyword.
+Any class can implement any interface by using implements keyword.
-A class can implement any number of interfaces.
+One class can implement any number of interfaces.
 An interface can inherit form another interface using extends keyword, but it cannot inherit from a class using inherits keyword.
 We can declare a reference variable of interface type but  we cannot create an object of interface type.
-For a reference variable of interface type, we can either assign a null or an instance of an implementation class or instance of subclasses of implementation class.
+For a reference variable of interface type, we can either assign a null or an instance of an implementation class or an instance of subclasses of the implementation class.

-Difference between interface and abstract class:
+Difference between an interface and an abstract class:
 1. Interface is used for pure abstraction.
 Whereas abstract classes are used for partial abstraction.
 2. Interface can only have abstract methods and static final data members.
 Whereas abstract class can have abstract as well as concrete methods and non-static data members.
 3. Interface does not have a constructor.
 Whereas abstract classes have constructor.
-Both interface and abstrace class cannot be instantiated.
+However, both interface and abstrace class cannot be instantiated.
-4. Interface is implemented by implementation class.
-Whereas abstract class is extended by non-abstract class.
+4. Interface is implemented by an implementation class.
+Whereas abstract class is extended by an abstract or non-abstract class.
-5. A class can implement multiple interfaces.
-Whereas a class can only extend one abstract class.
+5. One class can implement multiple interfaces.
+Whereas one class can extend only one abstract class.
 6. Interfaces facilitate multiple inheritance.
 Whereas abstract classes do not facilitate multiple inheritance.

 #### What is abstraction and how to achieve it?

-Abstraction is the process of hiding the implementation of a class and providing an public interface to use essential functionality.
+Abstraction is the process of hiding the implementation of a class and providing an public interface to use essential functionality of the class from an interface type reference variable.
-Using abstraction, an objects functionality is hidden from usage of the object.
+Using abstraction, an objects functionality is hidden its usage.
-An interface is provided to use the essential functionality of the object without showing its implementation.

 There are three essenstial steps to achieve abstraction in Java:

-1. Define the interface: Define the essential functionality of an object in an public interface.
+1. Define an interface: Define the essential functionality of an object in a public interface.
-2. Define the implementation class: Provide implementation for all functionality of an object, as per requirement or specification, in an implementation class.
+2. Define an implementation class: Provide implementation for all functionality of an object, as per requirement or specification, in an implementation class that implements the interface.
 3. Upcasting: Refer to the essential functionality of the object using reference variable of interface type.

 Advantages of using interface:

-1. Hiding the implementation.
+1. Hiding the implementation without restricting usability.
-2. Any changes made in thte implementation will not impact the usage of application.
+2. Any changes made in thte implementation class will not impact the usage of application.
-3. The functioning of application is not dependent on a concrete class.
-Instead it depends on an interface type and any concrete class implementing the interace is acceptable to make the application functional.
+3. Functioning of the application is not dependent on any concrete class.
+Instead it depends on an interface type and any concrete class that implements the interace is acceptable to make the application functional.
 This is also known as Loose coupling.

 For example, we use a smartphone.
 Essential functionality of the smartphone is shown to the user in an interface displayed on the screen.
 But complete implementation is hidden inside the casing.
 The user does not need to know the implementation in order to use the smartphone functionality and complete the task he is trying to accomplish.